Request Demo

 Is it possible to view the sector codes relating to a company or to search through filters?

-Leanus allows you to carry out sophisticated searches on the DB of Italian companies by searching not only for the Ateco code, parts of it or contained words, but also for other national and international sectorial codes (DIH, SAE, RAE, Code MCC, etc).
-Leanus also allows you to select one or more sectoral codes simultaneously.
+Leanus allows you to perform sophisticated searches on the Italian companies DB by searching not only by Ateco code, parts of it or words contained therein, but also by other national and international sector codes (SIC, SAE, RAE, MCC Code, etc.).
+Leanus also allows you to select one or more sector codes simultaneously.

 For more information on the search function with filters, click here